Foiler25/GraphTaskFromCalendar/README.md

 ## ➤ Resources
  Things I used:
- Visual Studio Code, C#, .NET 6.0, Graph API, Azure App Registrations, Postman.
+ Visual Studio Code, C#, .NET 6.0, Graph API, Azure App Registrations, Postman, Restsharp.

  I created this using a few basic resources, starting with [this guide](https://github.com/microsoftgraph/dotnetcore-console-sample) which is the basic foundation of the app.
 Secondly I used [Postman](https://www.postman.com) and [this guide](https://dzone.com/articles/getting-access-token-for-microsoft-graph-using-oau) to create an access token which I will get into further down.